line72/usbmdistros/website/content/products/marduk-those_of_the_unlight.md

 ---
+actualPrice: $25.00
-title: "Marduk - Those of the Unlight"
+album: Those of the Unlight
-date: 2021-06-22T16:40:41
-draft: false
-artist: "Marduk"
+artist: Marduk
-album: "Those of the Unlight"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:51'
+draft: false
 images:
-    - "/images/covers/marduk-those_of_the_unlight.jpg"
+- /images/covers/marduk-those_of_the_unlight.jpg
-thumbnailImage: "/images/covers/marduk-those_of_the_unlight-thumb.jpg"
-actualPrice: $25.00
 inStock: true
+thumbnailImage: /images/covers/marduk-those_of_the_unlight-thumb.jpg
+title: Marduk - Those of the Unlight
 ---

 ## Vinyl